DanielleSinnett/AgentBasedModelling/Introduction.md

 This is an online portfolio for an agent based model developed as part of the *Programming for GIS* module at the University Leeds.

-The final code can be found here: [GitHub] (https://daniellesinnett.github.io/finalmodel.py)
+The final code can be found here: https://daniellesinnett.github.io/finalmodel.py - automatic!

 To run the code please: